OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 - On macOS, the Alt key is mapped to the Option key.
 On Windows, the Command key is mapped to the Ctrl key.
 - The Shift key can't be used as the only modifier key.
 It must be combined with either Alt/Option or Ctrl/Command.
 - Key combinations can include characters "A-Z", "a-z", "0-9", and the punctuation marks "-", "_", and "+".
 By convention, lowercase letters aren't used in keyboard shortcuts.
 - When two characters are linked to the same physical key on a standard keyboard, then they're synonyms in a custom keyboard shortcut.
-For example, Alt+a and Alt+A are the same shortcut, as well as Ctrl+- and Ctrl+\_ ("-" and "_" are the linked to the same physical key).
+For example, Alt+a and Alt+A are the same shortcut, as well as Ctrl+- and Ctrl+\_ ("-" and "_" are linked to the same physical key).

 > [!NOTE]
 > Custom keyboard shortcuts must be pressed simultaneously.
 KeyTips, also known as sequential key shortcuts (for example, Alt+H, H), aren't supported in Office Add-ins.